jhpyle/docassemble/_docs/config.md

 `datatype` of `currency`.
 It will also be used in the `currency_symbol()` function defined in `docassemble.base.util`.

+## Using your own configuration variables

+Feel free to use the configuration file to pass your own variables to your code.
+To retrieve their values, import `daconfig` from `docassemble.webapp.config`:

+{% highlight python %}
+from docassemble.webapp.config import daconfig twilio_api_key = daconfig.get('twilio api key', None)
+local_db_access_info = daconfig.get('local_db', dict())
+{% endhighlight %}

+`daconfig` is a dictionary resulting from importing the [YAML] in the configuration file, so the values of the keys may be text, lists, or dictionaries depending on what is written in the configuration file.

+It is a good practice to use the configuration file to store any sensitive information, such as passwords and API keys.
+This allows you to share your code on [GitHub] without worrying about redacting it first.

 [Flask]: http://flask.pocoo.org/
 [YAML]: [YAML]: https://en.wikipedia.org/wiki/YAML
 [LaTeX]: http://www.latex-project.org/